tinas/drawerly/docs/core/concepts/styling.md

 ### Internal Padding

-The panel itself has no internal padding by default.
-Add it based on your needs:
+The panel has no internal padding by default.
+Padding can be added as needed:

 ```css
 [data-drawerly-panel] {